 Radiation enteritis care at Mayo Clinic

-Mayo Clinic doctors work as a team to provide whole-person care to those with radiation enteritis.
+Mayo Clinic experts work as a team to provide whole-person care to those with radiation enteritis.

 Diagnosis at Mayo Clinic

-Mayo Clinic doctors review your medical history and perform a physical exam in order to better understand your condition.
+Mayo Clinic specialists review your medical history and perform a physical exam to better understand your condition.

 Additional tests and procedures may be used to understand the extent of your radiation enteritis, including:

 - Endoscopy.
-During an endoscopy, your doctor passes a long, thin tube (endoscope) down your throat and into your esophagus.
+During an endoscopy, a long, thin tube is passed down your throat and into your esophagus.
 The tube is equipped with a camera.
-Endoscopy allows your doctor to inspect your stomach and the beginning of your small intestine.
+Endoscopy allows examination of your stomach and the beginning of your small intestine.

 - Colonoscopy.
-During a colonoscopy, your doctor passes a long, thin tube through your rectum and into your colon.
+During a colonoscopy, a long, thin tube is passed through your rectum and into your colon.
 The tube is equipped with a camera.
-Colonoscopy allows your doctor to inspect your colon for abnormalities and areas of inflammation.
+Colonoscopy can uncover changes in the colon and areas of inflammation.

 - Capsule endoscopy.
 During a capsule endoscopy, you swallow a pill-sized camera that takes pictures as it passes through your digestive system.
-A capsule endoscopy allows your doctor to inspect your small intestine, which is difficult to access with other tests, such as endoscopy and colonoscopy.
+A capsule endoscopy allows for the inspection of the small intestine, which is difficult to access with other tests, such as endoscopy and colonoscopy.

 - Enteroscopy.
-During enteroscopy, your doctor uses a camera-equipped scope that's designed to reach deeper into your small intestine to look for signs of radiation enteritis.
+During enteroscopy, a camera-equipped scope reaches deeper into your small intestine to look for signs of radiation enteritis.

 - CT and MRI.
-These imaging tests may show changes in the small intestine that suggest radiation enteritis.
+These imaging tests may show changes in your small intestine that suggest radiation enteritis.
 CT and MRI are usually done before a capsule endoscopy.

 Treatment at Mayo Clinic

-Radiation enteritis is often temporary.
-Your signs and symptoms may subside in the weeks after your treatment ends.
-During this time, your doctor may recommend treatments to relieve your signs and symptoms.
-If your radiation enteritis persists, your doctor may recommend other treatments.
+Radiation enteritis often is temporary.
+Your symptoms may subside in the weeks after your treatment ends.
+During this time, treatments may help relieve your symptoms.
+If radiation enteritis persists, other treatments may be recommended.

-If you experience signs and symptoms of radiation enteritis, your doctor may recommend:
+If you experience symptoms of radiation enteritis, your health care provider may recommend: